V. P. Sivakolundhu

-V. P. Sivakolundhu is an Indian politician.
-He was elected to the Puducherry Legislative Assembly from Lawspet, Puducherry in the 2016 Puducherry Legislative Assembly election as a member of the Indian National Congress.
+V. P. Sivakolundhu is an Indian politician from the Union Territory of Puducherry, currently serving as a Minister in the Government of Puducherry.
+He was elected to the Puducherry Legislative Assembly from Lawspet, Puducherry in the 2026 Puducherry Legislative Assembly election as a member of the NR Congress.
+2016 Puducherry Legislative Assembly election as a member of the Indian National Congress.
 He was elected as Speaker of Puducherry Legislative Assembly after V. Vaithilingam was elected to Lok Sabha in 2019.

+In 2025, he switched his allegiance to the All India N.R.
+Congress (AINRC), a constituent of the National Democratic Alliance (NDA).
+Contesting on an AINRC ticket, he won the Lawspet constituency in the May 2026 Puducherry Legislative Assembly election, defeating the incumbent Congress candidate M. Vaithianathan by a margin of 1,417 votes.
+Following the AINRC-led NDA's victory, he was sworn in as a Minister on June 17, 2026.